HUBioDataLab/ASCARIS/Paper Analyses/README.md

 ### Datasets in the 'Paper Analyses' folder
 The files in these folders concerns the various analyses conducted throughout the ASCARIS paper.
-They are used to create machine learning models.
+They are mainly used to train-test machine learning models in the use-case application of ASCAIRS for variant effect prediction.
 Each file has a _raw and _imputed version.
-In the latter one the empty values are imputed with the mean values of each property obtained from the main training set.
-Feature vectors that are created using Alphafold proteins and PDB structures can be found under related folders.
-Imputation and structure sources are given at the end of each file name, hence is not written separately here.
+In the latter one, tempty values are imputed with the mean values of each property in the training set.
+Imputed versions are used in the VEP analysis.
+Feature vectors that are created using Alphafold proteins and PDB structures can be found under 2 different folders.
+Imputation and structural source info (PDB or Alphafold) are given at the end of each file name, hence is not written separately here, in order not to clutter the list.

-- **training_uptodate_full.txt** : Full training dataset obtained from UniProt, PMD and ClinVar.
+- **training_uptodate_full.txt** : Full model training dataset obtained from UniProt, PMD and ClinVar.
+This dataset was used to produce the results given in Table 2 of the paper.
+This dataset has also been used to extract statistics given in Figure 3 and 4 of the paper.
-- **training_uptodate_full_2014selected** : 2014 subset of the training set.
+- **training_uptodate_full_2014selected** : 2014 subset of the model training dataset.
-- **training_uptodate_full_2014selected_wo_mt** : 2014 subset of the training set, test datapoints from MutationTaster removed.
+- **training_uptodate_full_2014selected_wo_mt** : 2014 subset of the model training dataset, test datapoints from MutationTaster are removed.
+This dataset was used to produce the results given in Table 3 of the paper.
-- **training_uptodate_full_2014selected_wo_psnp** : 2014 subset of the training set, test datapoints from PredictSNP removed.
+- **training_uptodate_full_2014selected_wo_psnp** : 2014 subset of the model training dataset, test datapoints from PredictSNP are removed.
+This dataset was used to produce the results given in Table S6 of the paper.
-- **training_uptodate_full_2014selected_wo_swiss** : 2014 subset of the training set, test datapoints from SwissVar removed.
+- **training_uptodate_full_2014selected_wo_swiss** : 2014 subset of the model training dataset, test datapoints from SwissVar are removed.
+This dataset was used to produce the results given in Table S6 of the paper.
-- **training_uptodate_full_2014selected_wo_varibench** : 2014 subset of the training set, test datapoints from Varibench removed.
+- **training_uptodate_full_2014selected_wo_varibench** : 2014 subset of the model training set, test datapoints from Varibench are removed.
+This dataset was used to produce the results given in Table S6 of the paper.
-- **training_uptodate_full_pdb_imputed_wo3genes** : Imputed PDB training feature vector without datapoints from BRCA1, P53 and CALM1.
-File is zipped due to size limitations.
+- **training_uptodate_full_pdb_imputed_wo3genes** : Imputed PDB model training dataset; without datapoints from BRCA1, P53 and CALM1 genes, to be used in the DMS benchmark.
+File is zipped due to size limitation.
+This dataset was used to produce the results given in Figure 5 of the paper.
-- **training_uptodate_full_pdb_raw_wo3genes** : Non-imputed PDB training feature vector without datapoints from BRCA1, P53 and CALM1.
-- **training_uptodate_full_alphafold_imputed_wo3genes** : Imputed AlphaFold training feature vector without datapoints from BRCA1, P53 and CALM1.
-File is zipped due to size limitations.
+- **training_uptodate_full_alphafold_imputed_wo3genes** : Imputed AlphaFold model training dataset; without datapoints from BRCA1, P53 and CALM1 genes, to be used in the DMS benchmark.
+File is zipped due to size limitation.
+This dataset was used to produce the results given in Figure 5 of the paper.
-- **training_uptodate_full_alphafold_raw_wo3genes** : Non-imputed AlphaFold training feature vector without datapoints from BRCA1, P53 and CALM1.
-- **dms_test_pdb_brca1_imputed** : Feature vector created for benchmarking BRCA1 variations.
+- **dms_test_pdb_brca1** : Model test dataset created for benchmarking BRCA1 variations in the DMS benchmark.
+This dataset was used to produce the results given in Figure 5 of the paper.
-- **dms_test_pdb_calm1** : Feature vector created for benchmarking CALM1 variations.
+- **dms_test_pdb_calm1** : Model test dataset created for benchmarking CALM1 variations in the DMS benchmark.
+This dataset was used to produce the results given in Figure 5 of the paper.
-- **dms_test_pdb_p53** : Feature vector created for benchmarking P53 variations.
+- **dms_test_pdb_p53** : Model test dataset created for benchmarking P53 variations in the DMS benchmark.
+This dataset was used to produce the results given in Figure 5 of the paper.
-- **mutationtaster_test** : Benchmark set obtained from MutationTaster data.
-- **psnp_test** : Benchmark set obtained from PredictSNP database.
-- **swiss_test** : Benchmark set obtained from SwissVar database.
-- **varibench_test** : Benchmark set obtained from VariBench database.
+- **mutationtaster_test** : Model test dataset for the MutationTaster benchmark.
+This dataset was used to produce the results given in Table 3 of the paper.
+- **psnp_test** : Model test dataset for the PredictSNP benchmark.
+This dataset was used to produce the results given in Table S6 of the paper.
+- **swiss_test** : Model test dataset for the SwissVar benchmark.
+This dataset was used to produce the results given in Table S6 of the paper.
+- **varibench_test** : Model test dataset for the VariBench benchmark.
+This dataset was used to produce the results given in Table S6 of the paper.

 ### Reproducible run of ASCARIS to generate the SAV representation datasets used in different parts of the study